browserengineering/book/book/animations.md

 there was only CPU raster.
 Scrolling was implemented much like in the early chapters of this book, by re-rastering content.
-This was deemed acceptable at the time because computers were much slower than today in general, GPUs much less reliable, animations much less frequent, and mobile platforms such as Android and iOS still emerging.
+This was deemed acceptable at the time because computers were much slower than today in general, GPUs much less reliable, animations less frequent, and mobile platforms such as Android and iOS still emerging.
 (In fact, the first versions of Android also didn't have GPU acceleration.)
 The same is generally true of Firefox and Safari, though Safari was able to accelerate content more easily because it